 - Basic Plan: This plan screens your domestic staff for communicable diseases to ensure your safety.
 This plan contains HIV Rapid, Tuberculosis, Pregnancy tests for women, and Packed Cell Volume (PCV).
 Book here now.

 - Standard Plan: This plan will give you a fuller overview of your domestic staff to keep you safe from communicable diseases.
 This plan contains 7 main screenings namely HIV Rapid, Hepatitis B Screening, Hepatitis A, Tuberculosis, Full Blood Count, Urinalysis, and a Pregnancy (bonus test) for women.
-Book Now

 Can I afford this test?